jgille/dropwizard-monitoring/README.md

 ----------------

 In a distributed environment, being able to ask a service to tell a little about itself can be really valuable.
-The bundle will add an endpoint on host:adminPort/service/metadata that will return things like the service name, the version it's running', the id of the instance it's running on (perhaps en EC2 instance id) etc.
+The bundle will add an endpoint on host:adminPort/service/metadata that will return things like the service name, the version it's running, the id of the instance it's running on (perhaps en EC2 instance id) etc.

 Example response: